Skip to main content

 • “After the dark atmospheres seen in the previous chapter, it's an astonishing step forward to live this new adventure in the magnificent locations of London.”

 • “Performance is extremely poor and sluggish.
-I'm not sure if it's input lag, but I have had issues with all the Frogwares Sherlock games up to 'The Testament of Sherlock Holmes,' which ran way better than the others.”
+There seems to be input lag, but I'm not sure what it is.
+I've had issues with all the Frogwares Sherlock games up to 'The Testament of Sherlock Holmes,' which ran way better than the others.”

 • “Second friendly advice: turn water quality to low and disable water reflections, because it's so terribly optimized that it makes the FPS drop to 3.”

-Watson's character development is highly praised, with reviewers highlighting it as exceptional and a standout feature of the game.
+Watson's character development is highly praised, with reviewers highlighting it as a standout feature of the game.

 • “The depth of character development in this game is truly impressive.”